Complex Mission: 15 Launches of Angara Heavy Rocket Needed for Work on the Russian Orbital Station

-The head of Roscosmos State Corporation, Yuri Borisov, in an interview with the Russia-24 TV channel, spoke about the efforts that the aerospace industry will need to build and launch the Russian Orbital Station (ROS).
+The head of Roscosmos State Corporation, Yuri Borisov, in an interview with the Russia-24 TV channel, spoke about the efforts that the aerospace industry will require to build and launch the Russian Orbital Station (ROS).

 Yuri Borisov, head of Roscosmos State Corporation